ExpDev07/coronavirus-tracker-api/README.md

 ![Covid-19 Recovered](https://covid19-badges.herokuapp.com/recovered/latest)
 ![Covid-19 Deaths](https://covid19-badges.herokuapp.com/deaths/latest)

+## New York Times is now available as a source!

+**Specify source parameter with ?source=nyt.
+NYT also provides a timeseries!
+To view timelines of cases by US counties use ?source=nyt&timelines=1**

 ## Recovered cases showing 0

 **JHU (our main data provider) [no longer provides data for amount of recoveries](https://github.com/CSSEGISandData/COVID-19/issues/1250), and as a result, the API will be showing 0 for this statistic.
-Apolegies for any inconvenience.
+Apologies for any inconvenience.
 Hopefully we'll be able to find an alternative data-source that offers this.**

 ## Available data-sources:

-Currently 2 different data-sources are available to retrieve the data:
+Currently 3 different data-sources are available to retrieve the data:

 * **jhu** - https://github.com/CSSEGISandData/COVID-19 - Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).